Blogging for business is a long-term marketing strategy, crucial for small businesses like dental clinics operating in a highly competitive market.

 - Keywords are phrases people enter into search engines when looking for information, products or services.

-- Keyword research is critical to discover what your audience is searching for rather than what you think they’re searching for.
+- Keyword research is critical to discovering what your audience is searching for rather than what you think they’re searching for.

 - consider brainstorming top key phrases related to your dental services and create a blog post based on each one – Google will rank you for those keywords.